 Generally, research papers in the social sciences are organized to include an abstract, introduction, literature review, methods section, results section, and discussion section.
 However, despite these general components, research paper requirements may vary based on the scope and particular assignment guidelines provided by your instructor or within your competency.
 As a result, make sure that specific assignment and/or instructor requirements supersede the general guidelines included here.

 Note: These guidelines do not refer to a doctoral capstone study.
-If you are writing your doctoral capstone study, be sure to refer to resources on the Form and Style website and e-mail any questions to the editors at firstname.lastname@example.org.
+If you are writing your doctoral capstone study, be sure to refer to resources on the Doctoral Capstone Form and Style website and email any questions to the editors at email@example.com.

-The APA manual (see sections 2.01-2.11) provides a useful outline of how a social science paper is to be organized.
-Do keep in mind that you may not need to use this format for every paper you submit at Walden.
-Research papers that follow the APA style are divided into the following sections: title, abstract, introduction, literature review, method, results, discussion, references, and appendices.
-Note that the presentation follows a certain logic: in the introduction one presents the issue under consideration; in the literature review, one presents what is already known about the topic (thus providing a context for the discussion), identifies gaps, and presents one’s approach; in the methods section, one identifies the method used to gather data; in the results and discussion sections, one then presents and explains the results in an objective manner, acknowledging the limitations of the study (Dartmouth Writing Program, 2010).
+Note that the presentation follows a certain logic: in the introduction one presents the issue under consideration; in the literature review, one presents what is already known about the topic (thus providing a context for the discussion), identifies gaps, and presents one’s approach; in the methods section, one identifies the method used to gather data; in the results and discussion sections, one then presents and explains the results in an objective manner, acknowledging the limitations of the study (American Psychological Association [APA], 2020).
 One may end with a presentation of the implications of the study and areas upon which other researchers might focus.